obinnajohnphill/YoutubeVideos_Refactor/README.md

 **View Data Stored in Cache**

-2. ssh into your server
+1. ssh into your server

-1. Run: telnet localhost 11211
+2. Run: telnet localhost 11211

 3. Run: get select (to view data stored in cache with "select key")

+**Boot up Kafka Server**

+1. Fromm the app roor run: docker-compose up -d

+2. Run: docker-compose run --rm --entrypoint php app run_consumer.php (on terminal)

+3. Run: docker-compose run --rm --entrypoint php app run_producer.php (on separate terminal)

+3. Run: tail data/logs/*.log (another terminal) ; You should see the kafka producer send out message when video is save, and you should see the kafka message consumer ready to consume messages.